cloudflare/cloudflare-docs/content/workers/learning/playground.md

 2. In **Account Home**, select **Workers & Pages**.
 3. In **Overview**, select your Worker > **Quick edit**.

-When you have code you are ready to test, select **Save and Deploy** to preview at the bottom of the script panel.
+When you have code you are ready to test, select **Save and deploy** to preview your code in **Preview**.

-Now you should be able to see a preview on the right side of that exact code running just as it would in a browser.
-Enter your website’s address in the right section to preview the Workers script running on that site.
+You should be able to see a preview of your code running just as it would in a browser.
+Enter your website’s address to preview the Worker running on that website.

-You can modify the script and click the preview button to view the effect on the request.
+You can modify the Worker code and select **Save and deploy** to view the effect on the request.

 To test a raw HTTP request — not in an HTML previewer, for example, to test a `POST` request — go to **HTTP**.
-To run the HTTP preview, select **Run Test**.
+To run the HTTP preview, select **Save and deploy**.

 ---